Tuesday, July 7th – Sunday, July 26th, 2015

-Shakespeare for Young Designers offers an opportunity for students entering grades 7-12 to explore scenic and costume design and production strategies in the context of Shakespearean text.
-Information about and application for Shakespeare for Young Designers for Season 12 will be available in January 2015.
+Shakespeare for Young Designers offers an opportunity for students who have completed 6th through 12th grade in Spring 2015 to explore scenic and costume design and production strategies in the context of Shakespearean text.

 This program incorporates elements of the professional design process, giving students the opportunity to create their own text-based design.
 The program culminates with a presentation of students’ designs.
 New to the program this year will be an opportunity to design and construct costume and properties elements for the Shakespeare for Young Actors production, which will perform the same evening as the Design showcase.